claygod/coffer/README.md

 ## TODO

 - [x] the log should start a new log at startup
-- [x] deal with the names of checkpoints and logs (numbering logic)
+- [x] study out the names of checkpoints and logs (numbering logic)
-- [x] launch and follower operation
+- [x] launch and work of follower
-- [x] cleaning unwanted logs with a follower
+- [x] cleaning unnecessary logs via follower
 - [ ] provide an opportunity not to delete old logs, add a test!
-- [x] loading from broken files to stop loading, but work continued (AllowStartupErrLoadLogs)
+- [x] loading from broken files to stop loading, but work must continue (AllowStartupErrLoadLogs)
 - [x] cyclic loading of checkpoints until they run out (with errors)
-- [x] return not of errors, but of progress reports
+- [x] returns not errors, but reports of work that’s been completed
-- [x] add DeleteOptional, including in Operations
+- [x] add DeleteOptional, and add it in Operations too
 - [x] test Count
 - [x] Write test
 - [x] Read test